tommyxu/curator-service-api-client/README.md

 }
 ```

-> It is not a replacement for service registration in some integration tools like `Spring Cloud ZooKeeper`.
+> It is not a replacement for service registration you can found in some framework like `Spring Cloud ZooKeeper`.
-> We try to keep compatibility of discovering any service instances registered via `Curator Framework`.
+> Our aim is trying to keep compatibility of any implementation of service registration/discovering via `Curator Framework`.